Skip to main content

 1. Login to http://dashboard.meraki.com.
 If this is your first time, create a new account.

-2. Find the network to which you plan to add your cameras or create a new network.
+2. Locate the network where you want to add your cameras or create a new one.

-3. Add your cameras to your network.
-You will need your Meraki order number (found on your invoice) or the serial number of each camera, which looks like Qxxx-xxxx-xxxx and is on the bottom of the unit.
+3. Add your cameras to the network using your Meraki order number from the invoice or the serial number on each camera.
+The serial number looks like Qxxx-xxxx-xxxx and is located on the bottom of the unit.

 4. Verify that the camera is now listed under Cameras > Monitor > Cameras.